 As 40% of households in the area do not have access to a car and public transport patronage levels remain lower than before the pandemic, we know that safe and easy walking, cycling, and scooting routes are more important than ever.
-Supporting and encouraging those who are able to walk and cycle, by creating safer streets will ensure that there is more space available on public transport and on our roads for those who need it the most.
+Supporting and encouraging those who are able to walk and cycle by creating safer streets will ensure that there is more space available on public transport and on our roads for those who need it the most.

-The previous changes were implemented as a trial under an Experimental Traffic Order (ETO) for 18 months.
-We committed to undertaking a public consultation after around 12 months of the trial scheme to seek the views of local residents and stakeholders on making the trial scheme permanent after the 18-month trial period.
+The previous changes were implemented as a trial under an Experimental Traffic Order for 18 months.
+We said we would undertake a public consultation after around 12 months of the trial scheme to seek the views of local residents and stakeholders on making the trial scheme permanent after the 18-month trial period ends.

-Your views are important in providing feedback both on the proposed scheme as a whole and elements of it, and we would therefore welcome your responses on the pages that follow.
-To view the plans and find out more about the proposals, click on the links in the Related section of the online consultation front page.
+Your views are important in providing feedback on the proposed final scheme, and we would therefore welcome your responses.
+To view the plans and find out more about the proposals, click on the links in the "Related" section of the online consultation front page.